reenadebray/davis-field-trial/README.md

 ### ITS_sequence_filtering.md
 Describes how to use ITSx to classify ITS sequences as fungal or non-fungal.
 ### Field_trial_analysis.R
-All code used to generate figures describing microbiome composition in the field trial (Figures 1-4, S5-S9, S13).
+All code used to calculate diversity and composition metrics and perform statistical tests in the field trial data..
 ### Growth_chamber_experiments.R
-All code used to generate figures describing microbiome composition and disease incidence in the growth chamber experiments (Figure 5, S2-S3, S10-S12).
+All code used to calculate diversity, composition, and disease metrics and perform statistical tests in the growth chamber experiments.
+### Figures.R
+Code used to generate all figures in the manuscript.